dragonflyoss/Dragonfly2/docs/user_guide/proxy/docker_proxy.md

 ## Step 2: Configure Dfdaemon

-To use dfdaemon as HTTP proxy, first you need to append a proxy rule in `$HOME/.small-dragonfly/dfdaemon/peerhost.yml`, This will proxy `your.private.registry` all requests for image layers:
+To use dfdaemon as HTTP proxy, first you need to append a proxy rule in `$HOME/.small-dragonfly/dfdaemon/peerhost.yml`, This will proxy `your.private.registry`'s requests for image layers:

 ```yaml
 proxy: